Sensitivity index: Bayes discriminability index

 $d'_b$ can also be computed from the ROC curve of a yes/no task between two univariate normal distributions with a single shifting criterion.
-It can also be computed from the ROC curve of any two distributions (in any number of variables) with a shifting likelihood-ratio, by locating the point on the ROC curve that is farthest from the diagonal.
+It can also be computed from the ROC curve of any two distributions (in any number of variables) with a shifting likelihood-ratio, by locating the point on the ROC curve that is furthest from the diagonal.